NLESC-JCER/cpp2wasm/README.md

 }
 ```

 JXS is syntactic sugar that makes React components easier to write and read.
-So will use JSX going forward.
+In the rest of the chapter, we will use JSX.

 To transform JSX we need to import Babel.